flare-foundation/governance-proposals/FIP/FIP_12.md

 Enabling the FDC protocol does not require a hard fork of the network.
 Instead, the new contracts listed in the next section will be deployed, and the inflation allocation updated as previously described.

-During the 90 days following the deployment, the Flare Foundation may change some of the system’s parameters to fine-tune it.
+During the 90 days following the deployment, the Flare Foundation may change some of the system's parameters to fine-tune it.

 ## 3. Links to Code Repositories and Contracts